fsi-open/metadata/doc/metadata.md

 # FSi Metadata Component Documentation

-FSi Metadata Component is a library that provide some commonly used mechanisms to read configurations for classes from annotations.
+FSi Metadata Component is a library that provide some commonly used mechanisms to read configurations for classes from different sources like annotations, yaml or xml.
 At the moment only php files annotations are supported.

 ## Setup and autoloading ##